 In his 2000 book Foundations of Psychology Nick Hayes explains Freud’s thinking: “The infant seeking to hold onto its feces would eventually become the adult seeking to hold onto its possessions, and it would develop into a miser, or perhaps an obsessional collector.”

 Whether or not the cause of hoarding cash is triggered by trauma over potties, it may not be good for the health.
 Psychologist Elizabeth Dunn at the University of British Columbia carried out an experiment with subjects who were given the chance to be stingy or generous.

-Reporting on this study for The Pacific Standard (May 2010) Tom Jacobs writes that the result suggests “ ‘stingy economic behaviour can produce a feeling of shame, which in turn drives secretion of the stress hormone cortisol,’ Dunn and her colleagues conclude.
+Reporting on this study for The Pacific Standard, Tom Jacobs writes that the result suggests “ ‘stingy economic behaviour can produce a feeling of shame, which in turn drives secretion of the stress hormone cortisol,’ Dunn and her colleagues conclude.
 ‘Over time, such behaviour may have compounding consequences for health.’ ”

-Ingvar Kamprad, the founder of Ikea, has an estimated net worth of $23 billion.
-He buys his clothes second-hand at flea markets and drives second-hand cars.
-He flies coach and waits until he’s in a developing country to get his hair cut because it’s cheaper there.
+- Ingvar Kamprad, the founder of Ikea, had an estimated net worth of $23 billion.
+He bought his clothes second-hand at flea markets and drove used cars.
+He flew coach and waited until he was in a developing country to get his hair cut because it was cheaper there.